Sémiramis (tragedy)

 Sémiramis (1746) is a tragedy in five acts by Voltaire, first performed in 1748 and published in 1749.

 Action

+Act 1

 The plot is very similar to that of Voltaire's earlier unsuccessful tragedy Ériphyle.
-The action takes place in a courtyard in front of the palace of Sémiramis in Babylon, in front of the Hanging Gardens.
-Sémiramis, after having her husband Ninos poisoned, now rules the Babylonian Empire.
-She now decides to marry the stranger Arsace instead of Assur, Prince of the Bélus.
-Arsace learns that he is in fact Ninias, the son, presumed dead, of Sémiramis and Ninos.
-Assur tries to eliminate his rival Arsace; Sémiramis tries to save her son, but is mortally wounded by him in a scuffle.
-Arsace/Ninias thereby avenges his father's death.
+The action takes place in a courtyard in front of the palace of Semiramis in Babylon, in front of the Hanging Gardens.
+Sémiramis, after having her husband Ninus poisoned, now rules the Babylonian Empire.
+Ninus had previously given his son Ninias to the old man Phradate.
+The son grew up as Arsace in Scythia and returns to Babylon 15 years after the murder.
+At his father's coffin he hears his voice demanding revenge. – Sémiramis has been plagued by Ninus’ ghost for months.

+Act 2

+The queen hates Assur - he in turn wants to be king and rule together with Azéma as his wife.
+In order to find out the will of the gods, Sémiramis obtained an oracle: a second wedding should calm Ninus in his grave.
+In a confidential conversation she reveals to Assur her intention to share the royal rule with him.

+Act 3

+Sémiramis sees that the gods have brought Arsace to her for a new marriage and decides to marry him instead of Assur.
+She announces the decision that the gods who watch over the empire have made: Arsace is the new monarch.
+Ninus's shadow rises from the grave and tells Arsace that he will rule but must atone for atrocities.

+Act 4

+The Grand Priest reveals to Arsace that he is Ninias, Ninus' son - Sémiramis himself took her husband's life, and Assur gave the poison.
+A document written by the dying man proves the queen's guilt.
+Arsace shows the document to his mother, who then pleads guilty.

+Act 5

+Assur wants to eliminate his rival Arsace in the mausoleum.
+Sémiramis comes to save the son, but is fatally injured by him in the scuffle.
+Arsace/Ninias involuntarily avenged his father's death on his mother.
+The Grand Priest sums up: “Tremble, you kings on the throne and fear the justice of the gods.”

 Dispute with Crébillon

 When Voltaire was given the opportunity to write a piece of grand theatre to commemorate the birth of the dauphin’s first son in 1746, he selected the apparently inappropriate story of the ancient queen Semiramis.
 The theme of a ruler who poisoned her husband, fell in love with her own son and ultimately met her death was not one that appeared to have the expected celebratory qualities.
 Voltaire claimed that the play would restore French tragedy to its classical glory, an aspiration worthy of a new prince.
 In the event the birth went badly and the young dauphine Maria Teresa died.